NoximityCollective/RemmyChat/README.md

 ## Getting Started

-Installation is straightforward:
+### Single Server Installation

-1. Download the latest RemmyChat release
+1. Download `remmychat-2.0.0-paper.jar` from the latest release
 2. Place the JAR file in your server's `plugins` folder
 3. Restart your server
 4. Configuration files will be generated automatically

+### Single Server Installation

+1. Download `remmychat-2.0.0.jar` and place it in your server's `plugins` folder
+2. Restart your server
+3. Configure channels and groups as needed (see Configuration section)

 For detailed setup instructions and advanced configuration, visit our [official documentation](https://remmychat.noximity.com).